 Data sharing is necessary to observe the effectiveness of Homelessness Programmes and the Homelessness Reduction Act 2017 on a wide range of different outcomes that it aims to affect, spanning the remit of different Government Departments; and to control for household and individual characteristics.

 This data-share will improve the evidence base for homelessness and be used to inform policy and investment decisions across government and local public services.
 In particular, it will aid and improve understanding of how households and individuals cycle in and out of homelessness over time and across the country; how homelessness impacts on a range of outcomes for individuals and household members, in particular young people; whether Homelessness Programmes and the 2017 Act improve outcomes for households and individuals; and the long term outcomes for those accommodated in response to covid-19.
-The Ministry of Housing Communities and Local Government will use the data gathered to provide local areas and other government departments with aggregate-level findings on the following:
+The Department for Levelling Up, Housing and Communities and Local Government will use the data gathered to provide local areas and other government departments with aggregate-level findings on the following:

 - the characteristics of individuals and households who are homeless;

 - historic problems (e.g. health problems, levels of offending over previous years, whether members have experienced entrenched worklessness); the fiscal costs associated with these;

 - individuals/households before and after intervention; and assessments of effectiveness, covering a range of outcomes

 Additional sharing with DLUHC (and ONS on behalf of the DLUHC) specific only to people who were rough sleeping or at risk of rough sleeping during and after the COVID-19 Spring lockdown